RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Note that your IP addresses will likely be different than the example here.
 Try pinging the web pod from the client pod:

 > N.B.
-Be sure to use the IP of your web pod from the listing above, not the IP in the example below.
+Be sure to use the IP of your web pod from the earlier get pod command, not the IP in the example below.

 ```
 / # ping -c 3 10.0.0.128

 PING 10.0.0.128 (10.0.0.128): 56 data bytes
 64 bytes from 10.0.0.128: seq=0 ttl=63 time=0.502 ms
 64 bytes from 10.0.0.128: seq=1 ttl=63 time=0.202 ms